rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 * Goals for the month: Various projects.
 Start at UIowa.
 Rant more.
   (Smile less).
 Inbox zero.
 Also said that I might muse more about the code camps.
-* Mused a lot about my digital humanities work.
+* Mused a lot about my digital humanities work, at least at the start of the month.
 * Explored issues of editing in writing [a blurb for the new CSC 151](csc151-dighum-blurb).
 Afterwards, I realized that [I'd written something similar about a year-and-a-half earlier](csc151-datascience-draft).
 In both cases, Grammarly told me to hyphenate "problem solving".
 In both cases, I decided it was wrong.
 In the earlier case, I went and looked for evidence.
+* Missed a long weekend.
+Caught up with some duplicates (or came close to catching up with some duplicates).
+* Started posting selected musings to LinkedIn.
+Yet another reason I won't get job offers.
+* Added images to a few postings.
+* Restarted ranting.
+A few rants, particularly about our awful business cards, generated significant discussion.
+I don't think the rants are changing my personality.
+* More images.
+* Wrote what may be [my longest musing to date](sicse-2019-abstracts), with over 6,000 words.
+But that's partially because it has a lot of repeated text.
+* More strange link request.
+(Luke Aaron, August 28)

 On particular dates
 -------------------

-1. August 22, 2018: First day at UIowa.
-1. August 31, 2018: End-of-month musing.
+1. August 31, 2018 (or maybe Sept.
+1, given SIGCSE deadlines): End-of-month musing.
 1. November 1, 2018: NaNoWriMo (On writing.)
 (Or National Technical Book Writing Month)
 1. November 11, 2018: 11/11.